PigwidgeonDeluxe/CSCC01TeamProjectRepo9/README.md

 - contains the CRC cards for the various classes created in phase-2 of the project
     - <a href="docs/phase-2/CRC-cards.md">`CRC-cards.md`</a>
         - the various CRC cards to be used for the classes in the project

+---

+## Special Files

+This section describes the files found at the root level and outlines their purpose

+<a href="BRANCHING_RULES.md">`BRANCHING_RULES.md`</a>

+- located at `docs/BRANCHING_RULES.md`
+- outlines the branching rules for pushing and merging branches to the origin repo
+    - documentation for internal use